-Note: You have the option in the Studio settings to fix presentation ear to binaural during free field testing.
+Note: Presentation ear is fixed to binaural during free field testing

 To present a stimulus you will swipe left on the presentation level in the center of the screen.

 To record a response swipe right, this will also display a reward.
 Rewards will only be shown if a stimulus was presented.
 Rewards are not displayed during catch trials.